davidbarone/python-puzzles/disorderly-escape/README.md

 ### Writing a Brute-Force Solution

-Although it turns out that this problem ultimately requires a good understanding of graph theory and combinatorics to solve efficiently, it is possible to solve this using a relatively simple brute-force algorithm, albeit for the smallest grids only:
+Although it turns out that this problem ultimately requires a good understanding of group theory and combinatorics to solve efficiently, it is possible to solve this using a relatively simple brute-force algorithm, albeit for the smallest grids only:

 ## Solution #1 (Brute Force Approach)